zainabghafoor0/SSU-CS-351/Project-4/README.md

 It consists of two independent parts:

 1. **A CUDA-accelerated version of the `std::iota` function**
-2. **A CUDA implementation of a Julia/Mandelbrot fractal image generator**
+2. **A CUDA-implementation of a Julia/Mandelbrot fractal image generator**

 Both programs were compiled and executed on the Oblivus cloud GPU server using an NVIDIA RTX A6000.